shaycohen/ansible_examples/README.md

 This is a sample playbook for Ansible POC
-It uses the ansible.vmware_rest collection to setup a VM's using AAP
+It uses the ansible.zabbix collection to setup a zabbix agent using AAP

 # Quickstart
 `ansible-playbook example_zabbix.yaml -i inventory.yaml`